Asian shares mostly fall after US trading closed for holiday

 On Friday on Wall Street, the S&P fell 0.3% and the Dow Jones Industrial Average rose 0.4%.
 The Nasdaq composite fell 0.6%.

-In energy trading, benchmark U.S. crude added 15 cents to $76.70 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international pricing standard, lost 84 cents to $83.23 a barrel.
+In energy trading, benchmark U.S. crude fell 4 cents to $76.30 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international pricing standard, lost 99 cents to $83.08 a barrel.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama